polyverse-appsec/vs-boost/raw_instructions.md

 **Transform, secure, and enhance your code with AI-driven analysis, all in one powerful extension - *Polyverse Boost*.**

 Welcome to the Polyverse Boost Visual Studio extension!
-Boost is a powerful Visual Studio Code Notebook extension designed to help you automatically convert your legacy code into a new programming language, analyze code for security vulnerabilities, find data compliance issues, ensure your source follows best practice coding guidelines, and generate test cases for code using AI-driven tools.
-In minutes you can take your legacy C, C++, C#, Java, .NET or PHP code (and many others) and convert it to over a dozen modern languages.
+Boost is a powerful Visual Studio Code Notebook extension designed to help you modernize, enhance and sustain your software architecture and codebase - preserving the innovations you've invested in, and providing access to the latest technology (e.g. modern programming languages, Cloud services, containerization, microservice principles, and zero-trust code).
+Boost provides these services by analyzing your entire product codebase, including raw source code, comments and code documentation - and producing easily consumable Architectural Blueprints.
+Guided by your core Architecture, Boost will help you automatically convert your legacy code into a new programming language, analyze code for security vulnerabilities, find data and privacy compliance issues, ensure your source follows best practice coding guidelines, generate test cases for code using AI-driven tools.
+Operating on a stronger, more modern foundation - you can then add new features and solve your customer problems with confidence and faster innovation.
+Boost your Architecture and Productivity with Polyverse Boost and AI!

 ## Quick Start